JelyseCalkum/password-generator/README.md

 ACKNOWLEDGEMENTS:

-Thank you to UofO's bootcamp for providing starter code as well as user story and acceptance criteria.
+Thank you to UofO's bootcamp for providing starter code as well as the acceptance criteria.